scatterR/oldwebsite/_publications/2009-10-01-paper-title-number-1.md

 patterns of portfolio investments and returns.
 The predictions about fund portfolios’ covariance with payoff shocks, cross-fund portfolio and return dispersion, and their excess returns are all supported by the data.
-These findings offer new evidence that some investment managers have skill and that attention is allocated rationally.'
+These findings offer new evidence that some investment managers have skill and that attention is allocated rationally.
-date: 2020-03-22
----
-This paper is about the number 1.
-The number 2 is left for future work.

 [Download paper here](http://scatterr.github.io/files/Kacperczyk_et_al-2016-ECT.pdf)